michaelbdavidson7/cleveland-tech-slack-no-code-resources/README.md

 [Retool](https://retool.com/) - fast way to build internal tools.
 Drag-and-drop our building blocks and connect them to your databases and APIs to build your own tools, instantly.
 Good for: Internal tools.

 [Webflow](https://webflow.com/) - empowers designers to build professional, custom websites in a completely visual canvas with no code.
-Good for: Landing pages
+Good for: Landing pages, basic CRMs

 [Trevor](https://trevor.io/) - similar to retool, replaces data requests inside your company, empowering your whole team to get answers from your database data, in just a few clicks.